 October 9, 2018

-HNTB uses Unreal Studio to create project-winning VR experiences
+HNTB uses Unreal Engine to create project-winning VR experiences

 The team began exploring real-time solutions, and were initially drawn to Unreal Engine because they felt it was a lot easier to work with than other offerings.
 That ease-of-use factor includes Blueprint visual scripting, which Reed feels enables their artists to be “artists first, and tech artists second”.